ubuntu-mate/software-boutique-curated-apps-prototype/README.md

 * When building the index, the **PO** will be used if available.

 Transifex is yet to be set up.

-### Distribution

-Software Boutique aims to downloads the curated picks from the central https://ubuntu-mate.software server as quickly and securely as possible.

-The web folder includes:

-* `applications-LOCALE.json.gz` contains the compiled metadata, compressed.
-* `application-data.tar.gz` contains the icons and screenshots, compressed.
-* `latest_revision` contains a number indicating the latest revision.
-* `SHA256SUMS` to ensure data integrity.
-    * In future, there will be a GPG key for signing and validating its signed by us.

 ### Dependencies